HongyiFan/minimalInstability/README.md

 __3. Batched Experiment reported in the paper__

 `Exp_E.m` and `Exp_F.m` are the code for generating the random experiment data of Essential matrix and Fundamental matrix respectively.
-After generating the data, the statistics of the distances from the target points to the degerneated curve can be computed using Julia script `curve45D_SynExp.jl` and `curve65D_SynExp.jl` .
+After generating the data, the statistics of the distances from the target points to the degenerated curve can be computed using Julia script `curve45D_SynExp.jl` and `curve65D_SynExp.jl` .

 __4. Symbolic 6.5D curve generator__